<>1904:1907; Russia experienced four years of extreme political disorder with the First Russian Revolution (the 1905 Revolution) at the center

 <>1913:USA Federal Reserve Act [ID]

-<>1913mr01:Pravda | Russian émigré revolutionary leader Vladimir Lenin, "Historical Fate of the Doctrine of Karl Marx" (among other things, on Russia and Asia) [StH:3-5 | shorter excerpt: KMM:246-7]
+<>1913mr01:Pravda | Russian émigré revolutionary leader Vladimir Lenin, "Historical Fate of the Doctrine of Karl Marx" (on Russia and Asia, among other things) [E-TXT | Excerpts StH:3-5 | KMM:246-7]

-<>1913mr03:USA, WDC | "Votes for Women", a detail from cover of the Official program - Woman suffrage procession [ source ]
+<>1913mr03:USA, WDC | "Votes for Women", a detail from cover of the Official program - Woman suffrage procession [source]

 votes for women.gif (40119 bytes)

-<>1913my29 (NS):Paris | Russian composer Igor Stravinsky "Rite of Spring" ballet caused riots when premiered [Youtube ballet]
+<>1913my29 (NS):Paris | Russian composer Igor Stravinsky's ballet, "Rite of Spring". caused riots when premiered [YouTube Joffrey Ballet recreation]

-danced in "Afternoon of a Faun"
+danced in ballet set to Debussy's "Afternoon of a Faun"

 Nijinsky Afternoon Faun 1913.jpg (19215 bytes)